 According to Freud’s psychoanalytic theory, the human mind is composed of three key elements: the conscious, the preconscious, and the unconscious.
 The conscious mind contains all of the things we are aware of.

 In their book Studies on Hysteria, Freud and Breuer defined catharsis as "the process of reducing or eliminating a complex by recalling it to conscious awareness and allowing it to be expressed."
-Catharsis still plays a role today in Freudian psychoanalysis.
+Catharsis still plays an important role today in Freudian psychoanalysis.

 Catharsis In Everyday Language